joereddington/todo.txt/workspace.md

 So what's our understanding right now?
 That we can work out the exam from the umber.
 It's getting dicy isn't it?

+## 16/05/19 18:02
+No, the next THING is to put the exam nubmer in the exam info sheet, then we'll have a fighting chance.